 Second Opinions of Market Value.
-When the Credit Union identifies an appraisal or evaluation that is inconsistent with NCUA Part 722 and the deficiencies cannot be resolved with the appraiser or person who performed the evaluation, the Credit Union will obtain an appraisal or evaluation that meets the regulatory requirements prior to making a credit decision.
+When the Credit Union identifies an appraisal or evaluation that is inconsistent with NCUA Part 722 and/or Fair Lending Laws, and the deficiencies cannot be resolved with the appraiser or person who performed the evaluation, the Credit Union will obtain an appraisal or evaluation that meets the regulatory requirements prior to making a credit decision.
 The Credit Union may rely on the second opinion of market value obtained through an acceptable USPAP-compliant appraisal review to support its credit decision.